mantl/mantl-packaging/Packaging-Roadmap-for-Mantl.md

             // fails when the output is not "command_result|failed and 'No such file or directory'" packaging solutions:
             - disable firewalld (sudo systemctl disable firewalld)
-            - if the status is Active, disable has failed(exception handling in bash?)
+            - if the status is "active (running)", disable has failed(exception handling in bash?)

         lines 44-48
             // sudo
             // update or install epel-release